 - Additional transcripts, test scores, or official documents (if applicable)

-Step 3: Take the Placement Test (The Accuplacer)
+Step 3: Take the Entrance Exam (The Accuplacer)

-Who is exempt from taking the ACCUPLACER Exam?
+Who is exempt from taking the Entrance Exam?

-Students whom have met the following benchmarks on the SAT, ACT, PARCC exam, or Specific Prior College Coursework are not required to take the ACCUPLACER exam:
+Students whom have met the following benchmarks on the SAT, ACT, PARCC exam, or Specific Prior College Coursework are not required to take the Entrance Exam:

 - Prior to March 2016 students with scores of: Math Score of 540 or higher and a Critical Reading Score of 530 or higher